BlackTruth/javascript/README.md

 - Add module that can write down on page game result (1st win, 2nd win or draw)

 - Push code to repo “Tic-Tac-Toe”

+### _Homework №8_

+- Add to html page table with header and some rows

+- Add to header event listener to implement sorting functionality across the table data (alphabetical)

+- Add to cells user interaction feature (click and edit text)

+- Push code to repo “table”